 Again, we realise that this is challenging in an online world full of influencers recommending every product under the sun, but it’s worth doing to protect the earth.

 The fashion industry is the third most polluting industry around the globe—and we need to change this.
 Fast.

 Creating a capsule wardrobe for every month is also a great way to re-focus your wardrobe and utilise limited pieces to ultimately get the most wear out of them.

 3. Buy from Brands Who Champion Sustainability

 Another approach you can take from this sustainable fashion guide is to only buy from brands with ethical and sustainable standards.

-(I know what you’re thinking — but no, planet-friendly fashion doesn’t have to cost the earth.)
+(We know what you’re thinking — but no, planet-friendly fashion doesn’t have to cost the earth.)